-In order to fit all the norms, it’s as if we became the square pegs that our parents needed to pound into the round holes.
-And not surprisingly, they sometimes turned to disapproval and even punishment.
+It’s as though we became the square pegs that our adults needed to pound into the round holes.
+And they sometimes turned to disapproval and even punishment.
 How did we respond?
 “How can I get the love back?!” is all we could think about.

 This is not about parent-bashing.
-Everyone’s doing the best they can with what they have to work with and what they’ve figured out so far.
+Everyone’s doing the best they can, with what they have to work with and what they’ve figured out so far.

-The big issue in life became: Am I all right?
+The big issue in life became, “Am I all right?”
 And since we were little, we let others determine that for us.
-We even let our parents, older siblings, teachers and authority figures in general decide whether we were good or bad, nice or mean, stupid or smart, hyperactive or lazy, average or great.
+We even let our parents, older siblings, teachers and authority figures decide whether we were good or bad, nice or mean, stupid or smart, hyperactive or lazy, average or great.

 E. E. Cummings wrote: “To be nobody but yourself, in a world doing its best to make you everybody else, means to fight the hardest battle any human can ever fight and never stop fighting.”